CurtinIDS/2024-09-04/index.md

   The course is aimed at graduate students and other researchers.
   <strong>
-    You don't need to have any previous knowledge of the tools that will be presented at the workshop (but you do need to know who to use a laptop).
+    You don't need to have any previous knowledge of the tools that will be presented at the workshop (but you do need to know how to use a laptop).
   </strong>
 </p>